-In the NTBC study, before treatment, urine SA varied from barely detectable to > 1,000 mmol/mol creatinine.
-In the main analysis, urine SA was reduced to below the reference limit (less than 1 mmol/mol creatinine) within 0.3 months after start of the nitisinone therapy.
-Plasma SA also decreased to below the reference limit (< 0.1 μ mol/L) with a median time to normalization of 3.9 months.
+In the NTBC Study, before treatment, urine SA varied from barely detectable to creatinine of more than 1,000 mmol/mol.
+In the main analysis, urine SA was reduced to below the reference limit (creatinine less than 1 mmol/mol) in 0.3 months after the start of the nitisinone therapy.
+Plasma SA also decreased to below the reference limit (less than 0.1 μ mol/L) with a median time to normalization of 3.9 months.
 In the complementary analysis, similar findings were reported.